bryant-willoughby/WilloughbyST495/README.md

 # ST 495: Advanced Computing for Statistical Methods

-I completed a final project for ST 495.
-I was assigned project instructions with two major goals (a) conducting a simulation study and (b) implementing a bootstrapping approach.
+This project is based on a dataset that originates from the StatLib library at Carnegie Mellon University about city-cycle field consumption.
+I developed a model fitting procedure to predict city-cycle fuel consumption based on provided population features.
+To assess the performance of this estimation procedure, I constructed a simulation study.
+This involves simulating the estimation procedure numerous times from synthetically generated data.
+Then, I reconstructed the simulation study with a bootstrapping approach.
+This involves subsampling from the observed data numerous times before conducting the same estimation procedure.

 Please take a look at the ST_495_Final_Project.pdf for a description of my analysis.